 There are more jobs available in an Executive Assistant job description than a Marketing Assistant because there is a higher demand for Executive Assistants.
 There is a market for both, but employers need to know how to differentiate between the two positions before making job postings and hiring decisions.

 While each role requires different skill sets, it is important to note that most Executive Assistants and Marketing Assistants do not necessarily have extensive college degrees.
-Many workers with more specialized expertise have successful careers as an Executive Assistant or as a Marketing Assistant even if they do not have formal training or certification from educational institutions.
+Many workers with more specialized expertise have successful careers as Executive Assistants or Marketing Assistants even if they do not have formal training or certification from educational institutions.

 Choosing the Role That Is Best for Your Team